 Attendance Required.
 In order to be awarded meets, the club must have a representative attend the meeting.
 Participation via conference call or video conference shall suffice to satisfy this attendance requirement.
 If technical difficulty with video conferencing occurs at the site of the meeting, the meeting will be delayed one hour.
 An alternative to the meeting may be to call and participate by phone.
 The meeting may continue by conference call if all agree.

 Late Bid Applications Accepted.
-A club may bring a Bid Application to the meeting.
+A club may bring a Late Bid Application to the meeting, subject to the Late Bid fee.
 At this time they shall become a member of the Meet Bid Task Force, provided they are present before the start of the meeting.

 Chair of the Task Force.
 The Senior Vice Chair and the Admin.
 Vice Chair will head the task force and neither shall vote.
 In case of a tie, the Senior Vice Chair will vote to break the tie.
 Iowa Swimming Inc. Section I Page: I-5 Policies & Procedures MEET OPERATIONS RULES Revised: 08/2023